apache/infrastructure-website/content/pages/openpgp.md

 GnuPG seeks to limit accidental private key exports by using different operations for each export.
 Both operations share common options.

-### Output Options ### {#export-option-output}
+<h3 id="export-option-output">Output options</h3>

 By default, operations print their results to the command line.

-For example, to export all public keys (with ASCII encoding) to the command
+For example, to export all public keys (with ASCII encoding) to the command line, do:
-line:

 ```
     :::console